-We’re born into a Machiavellian world of love songs, stories, religion, ads, movies, half-truths and falsehoods about love.
-We’ve tasted failure.
-If there were no creativity in love, we would be loving like our ancestors.
-When expectations arise from the past, … Read More
+We’re born into a Machiavellian world of love songs, stories, religion, ads, movies, half-truths and falsehoods about love. … Read More

+Why aren’t we renouncing loves limits?
 “Who do you know who does not place a boundary around his love?
 We are afraid others will use us and that our desire for love makes us foolish.
-In deference to this fear, we try to be smart and use others in the name of love for our own ends.
-We become what we fear and keep … Read More
+In deference to this fear, we try to be smart and use others in the name of love for our own … Read More

 I use the phrase ‘friendly sex’ because the term ‘casual sex‘ is cliché, and leads to confusion.
-I suggest consenting pleasure is better when we include higher qualities in the affection.
+I suggest a lovers friendship in consenting pleasure is better when we include higher qualities in the affection.
 These qualities are not a function of time, they can happen quickly, slowly, or not at all.
 More on this later.
-Such love exists … Read More
+Such love exists outside of … Read More

 Imagination is risky when we fill in the unknown.
-Below is an ancient allegory that exposes the mistake of thinking we know when we don’t.
+Below is an ancient story I use as a relationship allegory that exposes the mistake of thinking we know when we don’t.

 “A man awakened before the sunrise.
 He decided to walk the path to work in the forest along the river in the dark.
-He walked the same path for years and he believed he knew it well enough … Read More
+He walked the same path for … Read More